amitpola/subscription_ui/README.md

 # A simple UI

 A simple user interface that shows about the subscription page for different apps like Netflix,Disney+,Spotify.
-Including the subscription amount and timw period.
+Including the subscription amount and time period.